 Absolute I am: the absolute consciousness of the absolute; the source, foundation, and center of gravity of the manifested world; the pure subjectivity of the absolute; the unity of the original void, absolute consciousness, and the divine dimension; absolute subjectivity; absolute god; the I am of universal I am; the first manifestion of primodial I am; one of the three dimensions of transcendent I am.

 Primordial I am: the primordial consciousness of the supreme reality; the heart and the source of all existence revealed through our immanent samadhi; the I am containing absolute I am; the source of absolute I am; one of the three dimensions of transcendent I am; the source of immanent I am.

 Transcendent I am: I am that is external to me; I am realized through surrendering beyond me; the realm of universal I am, absolute I am, and primordial I am.

 Immanent I am: the individualized light of primordial I am hidden within the kernel of essence-me, which is the base of our individuality; the seed of our divinity that lies at the core of every me and is revealed through the realization of immanent samadhi; the individualized I am.

 Inner State: the energy state beyond the mind that serves as a container for the awakening of our pure subjectivity; the energy body of the soul realized on the level of consciousness, being, and heart.

-Integral Consciousness: the integration and unification of the mind with fundamental consciousness through the transformation of the observer, based on its unification with conscious me.
+Integral Consciousness: the integration and unification of the mind with fundamental consciousness through the transformation of the knower, based on its unification with conscious me.

 Integration: arriving at full maturity, transparency, and naturalness of the awakened state; the ability of me to function naturally from the place of having fully embodied the awakened state.